zer02ai/zer02ai/README.md

 ### 👤 **Profile Summary**

 Passionate and results-driven Software Developer with 4 years of experience designing and developing innovative solutions.
 Proficient in developing Microservices, RESTful APIs, and web applications.
 Adept at collaborating with cross-functional teams, solving complex problems, and optimizing system performance to enhance user experience.
-I am seeking a challenging role where I can contribute my skills in developing and creating AI-driven solutions.
+Upscaling my skills in developing and creating AI-driven solutions for clients.

 ---